|3174 The Gate of Fort Canning|

-The Battle Box, having remained empty and unused since the war, was sealed off in the late 1960s due to safety concerns.
-It was brought back into the public eye when it was "rediscovered" by a journalist in 1988, and was developed into a museum, depicting the final days of the battle of Singapore.
-The museum was formally opened on 15 February 1997, on the fifty-fifth anniversary of the surrender of Singapore.
-Through the use of audio-visual effects and high-quality animatronics visitors can relive the morning of 15 February 1942 when Singapore fell to the Japanese.
+The Battle Box having remained empty since the war, and was sealed off in the late 1960s due to safety concerns.
+The area became known as Central Park in 1972 when the land previously used by the British armed forces was combined with King George V Park, and was renamed Fort Canning Park in 1981.
+Rediscovered by a journalist in 1988, the Battle Box was developed into a museum, depicting the final days of the battle of Singapore.
+Through the use of audio-visual effects and high-quality animatronics visitors can relive the morning of 15 February 1942.

 About the stamp